Chris Charles McCormick – Chairman and Founder

 Mr. McCormick has worked on the spacecraft system level design for numerous space missions, including as systems engineer for the Constellation Observing System for Meteorology, Ionosphere, and Climate (COSMIC) program, for which he performed trade studies and utilized industry best practices to lead development of performance, cost, and schedule requirements and baselines.
 He was also instrumental in setting up international agreements, ground systems and ground stations.

-Dr. E. Robert Kursinski – Chief Scientist
+Dr. E. Robert Kursinski – Chief Scientist and Founder

 Dr. Kursinski has 30+ years of experience in science and engineering related to remote sensing and atmospheric science.
 He earned a BS in Physics and Music Theory at Haverford College, a MS in Electrical Engineering at the University of Southern California and his Ph.D. in Planetary Sciences with a minor Geophysics from California Institute of Technology.
 He has published more than 75 related research papers.
 Prior to his work in the private sector Dr. Kursinski was an Associate Professor of Atmospheric Sciences and Planetary Sciences at the University of Arizona and previous to that he was a Research Scientist at JPL in Pasadena, California extending back to a member of the Voyager Radio Science team.
 He won the NASA Exceptional Service Award as system engineer and manager of the Implementation of the Deep Space Network Radio Science System for the Voyager Neptune encounter.